 Indian Runners do not waddle when they move like other breeds.
 They “run” from point A to B. This allows them to move much more efficiently than other duck breeds.
 They are a tall, thin duck with an upright carriage which adds to their ease of movement.
 They are a top pick for bug control simply because they can cover more ground each day.
 Because Indian Runners are quick moving so they seem more timid and excitable.

 Pekin ducks are the gentle giants of the duck laying world.
 They are plain vanilla in color and that is the only thing plain about them.
 They are wonderful foragers and have kept our yard bug free for over 5 years.
-They are excellent layers, between 140 and 220 eggs per year and their eggs are so big you would be able to close an egg carton when you put them in.
+They are excellent layers, between 140 and 220 eggs per year.
+Their eggs are so big you can not close an egg carton when you put them in.

 Check out these links for more information.